By Lyre's Spirit Co

 If you’re ready to take on dry month like the champ you are, these incredibly delicious, booze-free recipes with fewer calories and no pesky hangover will leave you clear-headed, of good cheer, and in fine fettle to survive (and thrive) during dry month.

 This modern classic has taken the world by storm!
-The warm, soothing flavours of honey, citrus, ginger, and Lyre’s American Malt make for the perfect tipple to warm your soul on a cold, wintery night.
+The warm, soothing flavors of honey, citrus, ginger, and Lyre’s American Malt make for the perfect tipple to warm your soul on a cold, wintery night.
 Best served in an old fashioned glass with fresh cubed ice and ginger to garnish.

-This elegant, spritz styled drink is a nod to the flavours, attitude and colour of the Sicilian blood orange.
+This elegant, spritz styled drink is a nod to the flavors, attitude and colour of the Sicilian blood orange.
 Sweet, bitter and refreshing, this all-occasion spritz is best served in a large or stemless wine glass, with blood orange slices and a sprig of rosemary whenever you need that Apertivo feeling.
 Saluti!

 A wonderfully refreshing American whiskey highball that’s perfect as a post-work sundowner.
 Best served in a highball glass with a lemon wedge and lime wheel.
 Libations!